eldrige/MoMo_Stat_App/README.md

 ### Overview

 This project is a full-stack application designed to process, analyze, and visualize SMS data from MTN MoMo, a prominent Mobile Payment Service Provider in Rwanda.
-The application will handle XML data, perform data cleaning and categorization, store the data in a relational database, and provide a frontend interface for data visualization.
+This application handles XML data, performs data cleaning and categorization, storse the data in an sqlite3 database, and provides a frontend interface for data visualization.

 ### Objectives